EGC-Serranito/serranito-hub/README.md

     -   **Tags**  (separated by commas).
     -   **Authors' details**  (name, affiliation, ORCID).
     -   **UVL models**, which can be uploaded by dragging and dropping files into the interface.
     -   **Syntactic validation**: Once a dataset is uploaded, users can validate the UVL file syntax by clicking the "Check" button.
 This process involves:

-    -   Defining the UVL grammar and generating a parser.
+      -   Defining the UVL grammar and generating a parser (using **ANTLR**).
       -   Analysing the file to identify and display syntax errors.
       -   Providing tools for error correction and revalidation (using  **Flamapy**).

 This comprehensive approach ensures that datasets are properly validated and that any issues are efficiently identified and resolved, improving the overall reliability of UVL models.